 Using kitchen herbs that weevils and bugs hate is one of the effective ways to get rid of them or keep them away.
 Bay leaf is among the effective repellents you can use.
 Sprinkle the leaves on your pantry shelves.
 You can also just keep some in a container, put it on the shelf, and keep it open.
 If you have open food containers or packages of flour or rice and other grains, you can put one or two leaves in them.

 Another option is cloves.
-Cloves can be easily acquired and typically works for those who face infestation for the first time.
+Cloves can be easily acquired and typically work for those who face infestation for the first time.
 Just sprinkle cloves around your pantry area and cupboard shelves.
-Matchbox can also work.
+Matchboxes can also work.
 It may sound odd but there’s no harm in trying (just make sure that the item remains out of children or pet’s reach).
-Matchbox contains sulfur and this substance is not appealing to weevils.
+Matchboxes contain sulfur and this substance is not appealing to weevils.
 You can open a matchbox near the food packages.
 Last but not least is black pepper.
 Keep small bags of this spice in your pantry.

-Dealing With Overwhelming Number of Weevils and Bugs?
+Dealing With An Overwhelming Number Of Weevils & Bugs?
 Call the Experts.

-If you have weevils infestation and do not want to deal with them, you can leave the extermination job to the experts.
-Just contact 704-663-6440 to discuss your current situation and the type of help you need.
-Aside from controlling weevils and bugs infestation, the team can also handle other insects and pests.
-So whether there are rodents around your area, want to get rid of beehives, etc., the team is always ready to provide help.
+If you have weevils infesting and do not want to deal with them, you can leave the extermination job to the experts.
+Just call Lake Norman Pest Control at (704) 663-6440 to discuss your current situation and the type of help you need.
+Aside from controlling weevil and bug infestations, the team can also handle other insects and pests.
+So whether there are rodents around your area, you want to get rid of beehives, etc., the team is always ready to provide help.